-Chapter 5: Proliferation of Interfaces
+Chapter 4: Proliferation of Interfaces

 To differing degrees and through different materialities, we have seen the affordances of high surface area, collaboration, and anarchy at work in bible as interface in books and in an early attempt to extend beyond the book in the web Sinaiticus interface.
 In this chapter, I look toward bible interfaces that move decidedly beyond book, meaning these interfaces are no longer governed by the binding together of pages in a singular volume.
 As we have seen in other technological shifts in interface, such as the move from roll to codex, these emerging bible interfaces do not entirely erase or leave behind the structures of the page.
-Rather, as bible moves beyond book, the affordances of high surface area, collaboration, and anarchy will arise from user relationships with platform materialities that exceed the pages of a book.
+The interfaces discussed in this chapter deploy the advantages afforded by digital, web-based technologies to a much greater degree than the digital interfaces we have seen thus far.
+As a result, there is potential for users to engage with the affordances of high surface area, collaboration, and anarchy in ways that exceed the book interfaces of the past.

 Extending the analysis of bible interface into the realm of emerging digital technologies involves two important shifts that will demand some new imagination on our part.
 First, as bible distances itself from the materiality of the page, it is important to understand the continued materialities of emerging digital technologies.
-Approaching these digital technologies as interface and attending to their affordances reinforces the materiality of the digital, since affordances describe the possible relationships between a user and the material characteristics an environment or platform.
+Approaching these digital technologies as interface and attending to their affordances reinforces the materiality of the digital, since affordances describe the possible relationships between a user and the material characteristics of an environment or platform.
 In no way are we leaving the material realm of books and entering some immaterial virtual world of computers and the internet.

 As I mentioned in the introduction, digital technologies have multiple layers of materiality.
-Computers and mobile devices are made of material components like capacitors, wires, precious metals, etc. and the internet is dependent on vast amounts of electricity to power connected devices but also to power the cooling systems that keep the equipment in good shape.
+Computers and mobile devices are made of material components like capacitors, wires, precious metals, etc., and the internet is dependent on vast amounts of electricity to power connected devices but also to power the cooling systems that keep the equipment in good shape.
 While these materialities are necessary to keep our machines running, this is not the materiality I am interested in here.

 I am interested in the layers of structure that produce digital technologies and that inevitably impact both the possible and the more probable relationships with a user.
 This is a digital materiality.
 In the previous chapter, the digital materiality of the web Sinaiticus interface was visible to the user through the four structured sections of the web page and the limited navigation options.
 On a different level, typically not visible to most users, the HTML of the page and the XML of the transcription also play a role in the materiality of the interface, structuring the possible uses available in interface.

 Awareness of and facility with these often hidden materialities of digital interfaces and their relationship to the other layers of materiality involved in the production and use of digital interfaces is quickly becoming a necessary set of skills demanded of biblical scholars who wish to study bible in the emerging technological landscape.
 To explore the kinds of capacities that might be needed to work closely with the materialities of bible interfaces at the programming and database level, I will analyze two digital bible interfaces, the Digital Bible Library and the BibleSearch Application Programming Interface (API), the latter of which is built upon the former.